kubemq-io/docs/docs/development/net.md

 The 'EventsStoreType' object:

-To receive events from persistence, the subscriber need to assign one of seven EventsStoreType and the value for EventsStoreTypeValue.
+To receive events from persistence, the subscriber needs to assign one of seven EventsStoreType and the value for EventsStoreTypeValue.

 - EventsStoreTypeUndefined - 0 - Should be set when there is no need for eventsStore.(when using this type there is no need to set EventsStoreTypeValue)
-- StartNewOnly - 1 - The subscriber will only receive new events (from the time he subscribed).(when using this type there is no need to set EventsStoreTypeValue)
+- StartNewOnly - 1 - The subscriber will only receive new events (from the time he subscribed). (when using this type there is no need to set EventsStoreTypeValue)
-- StartFromFirst - 2 - The subscriber will receive all events from the start of the queue and all future events as well.(when using this type there is no need to set EventsStoreTypeValue)
+- StartFromFirst - 2 - The subscriber will receive all events from the start of the queue and all future events as well. (when using this type there is no need to set EventsStoreTypeValue)
-- StartFromLast - 3 - The subscriber will receive the last event in queue and all future events as well.(when using this type there is no need to set EventsStoreTypeValue)
+- StartFromLast - 3 - The subscriber will receive the last event in queue and all future events as well. (when using this type there is no need to set EventsStoreTypeValue)
 - StartAtSequence - 4 - The subscriber will receive events from the chosen Sequence and all future events as well. (need to provide with long that of the wanted eventID)
-- StartAtTime - 5 - The subscriber will receive events that were "Stored" from a certain DateTime and all future events as well. (need to provide with chosen time)
+- StartAtTime - 5 - The subscriber will receive events that were "Stored" from a specified DateTime and all future events as well. (need to provide with chosen time)
 - StartAtTimeDelta - 6 - The subscriber will receive events that were "Stored" from the difference between DateTime.Now minus the delta was chosen. (need to provide with a long that represents the time delta to check within milliseconds)